One of the most overwhelming aspects to Instant Pot cooking for the newbie is “how long do I cook that for?”

 Cook times are inconsistent across recipes.

 This sometimes frustrating anomaly also goes to show that THERE IS NOT ONE AND ONLY WAY to cook something in your Instant Pot.
 Just go to the Instant Pot Facebook group and search “eggs” you will see the 1001 ways people are cooking eggs.
-You will also see that people get very defensive about their method – it is crazy!
+You will also see that foodies get very defensive about their method – it is crazy!

 The cook times on recipes are deceiving

-When you see a recipe, you will be super excited to see it takes 4 minutes.
+When you see a cookbook recipe, you will be super excited to see it takes 4 minutes.
 But, it’s not that simple.

 Every recipe needs some time on the front end to come to pressure, as well as time to depressurize.

-The time to come to pressure completely depends on what is in your pot, and how full it is.
+The time to come to high pressure completely depends on what is in your pot, and how full it is.

-Something that is cut up into multiple pieces and is filled 1/3 is going to come to pressure quicker than one solid item with the pot filled 2/3.
+Something that is cut up into multiple pieces and is filled 1/3 is going to come to high pressure quicker than one solid item with the pot filled 2/3.

 This can be used to your advantage to decrease cooking times even further.
-While pulled pork has a cook time around 60-90 minutes depending on the size of the pork shoulder, if you cut it up into smaller pieces, you can often reduce the cook time to 30-40 minutes and still have it fall apart.
+While pulled pork has a cook time around 60-90 minutes depending on the size of the pork shoulder, if you cut it up into smaller pieces, you can often reduce the cooking time to 30-40 minutes and still have it fall apart.

 The button you use is only important sometimes.

 Not all of the buttons on your instant pot are special.
-Some buttons have special features such as higher intensity heat (steam button), the speed in which it heats up, and the pressure setting (rice is a low pressure setting).
-But… some of the buttons are just pre set cook times and using those buttons is no different than pressing manual for the same amount of time.
+Some buttons have special features such as higher intensity heat (steam button), the speed in which it heats up, and the pressure setting (rice is a low-pressure setting).
+But… some of the buttons are just pre-set cook times and using those buttons is no different than pressing manual for the same amount of time.

 I do the majority of my pressure cooking using the manual button, but only the saute, soup, slow cooker, steam, rice and yogurt buttons are special for many reasons.
-The rest of the buttons are just pre set times and there is no difference between using those buttons and pressing manual and setting the time yourself.
+The rest of the buttons are just pre-set times and there is no difference between using those buttons and pressing manual and setting the time yourself.